Jondeen/corneto/README.md

 ---

-CORNETO (Constrained Optimization for the Reconstruction of NETworks from Omics) is a unified network inference framework implemented in Python designed to bring together many common network inference problems in biology.
-Through constrained optimisation, CORNETO transforms these problems into unified mathematical representations using flow networks, offering modular building blocks for diverse applications.
+CORNETO (Constrained Optimization for the Recovery of Networks from Omics) is a unified framework for multi-sample joint network inference, implemented in Python.
+It tackles common network inference problems in biology and extends them to support multiple samples or conditions simultaneously, enhancing network identification.
+The framework reformulates these problems using constrained optimization and mathematical programming, allowing them to be optimally solved with mathematical solvers.
+Additionally, it provides flexible modeling capabilities, enabling the exploration of hypotheses, modification, or development of new network inference problems through the use of modular constrained building blocks.

 > **⚠️ Disclaimer**: This is an early preview of the CORNETO library. **CORNETO is under active development and has not yet reached a stable release for end users**.
 Contributions and feedback are not yet open until the first stable release.
 Please stay tuned for updates.